deorerohan/Drive-App/README.md

 While closing application all collected data is written in a file using XML format so that user can see same files in same playlists.

+This contains complete GPIO programming for raspberry pi.